Article

 Some common examples of materials that might undergo large format scanning include architectural blueprints, engineering drawings, maps and GIS, historical documents and archives, paintings, artwork, posters, photographs, and technical diagrams.

-Large format scanners are capable of capturing fine details, colors, and textures, ensuring that the digital reproductions maintain the quality and fidelity of the original materials.
+Large format scanning solutions are capable of capturing fine details, colors, and textures, ensuring that the digital reproductions maintain the quality and fidelity of the original materials.

 Large format scanning examples of different media types